 Séance D’Information Technique (French)Technical Briefing (FR)

-In addition to being an unjustified attack against honest individuals and families, the confiscation order of 01 May 2020 violated fundamental principles of ethics, justice, the rule of law and parliamentary democracy:
+In addition to being an unjustified attack against honest individuals and families, the confiscation order of 01 May 2020 violates fundamental principles of ethics, justice, the rule of law, and parliamentary democracy:

 - Legal certainty